 In the analysis, we first report results for all Canadian retail firms (labeled as Overall Retail: All Firms).
 Because one of our objectives is to analyze the effect of distance of a retail store from the border on the magnitude of responses to exchange rate movements, the unit of analysis should be a retail outlet if possible.
 However, since the T2LEAP data is at the enterprise level, a retail enterprise may be associated with multiple retail outlets and its postal code may reflect the location of the retailer's headquarters.
 This may not be a significant issue because according to the Statistics Canada Business Register (2010), as of July 2010, 99% of Canadian active businesses were a "simple" business with one operating entity.
-Nonetheless, to substantiate our distance results, we also report results from a restricted sample of privately-held Canadian retail firms which had ten typical employees or less.11 These smaller firms are most likely to have either a single store or a very small number of local stores and thus their distance measure will typically measure distance from the border to an actual retail store.
+Nonetheless, to substantiate our distance results, we also report results from a restricted sample of privately-held Canadian retail firms which had ten typical employees or less in the initial year of our sample (labeled as Overall Retail: Small Firms).
+In our robustness exercises presented in Section Four, we also report results from a sample of firms with twenty typical employees or less.
+11 These smaller firms are most likely to have either a single store or a very small number of local stores and thus their distance measure will typically measure distance from the border to an actual retail store.
 Approximately two-thirds of retail firms had ten employees or less and accounted for approximately 20% of industry employment.